dxx-rebirth/dxx-rebirth/dxx-readme.txt

 Solution: Make sure you have connected a audio cable from your CD drive to your
           soundcard.

-Problem:  The game crashes while loading a personal level (RL2 file).
-Reason:   No Bug in D2X.
-Linux reads input case sensitive.
-RL2 file description
-          in MN2 file has the wrong letter case.
-Solution: If you look in the MN2 file of your level you will find the name of
-          the RL2 file.
-This string should exactly named as the RL2 file itself.
-Example:  * In MYLEVEL.MN2 - 'MyLevel.RL2'.
-RL2 file is named 'mylevel.RL2'.
-            This won't work.
-          * In MYLEVEL.MN2 - 'MYLEVEL.RL2'.
-RL2 file is named 'MYLEVEL.RL2'.
-            This will work.
-          (NOTE: there is also a small shell script for download, that may help you correcting your addon levels)

 Problem:  D2X doesn't look better than the DOS version.
 Where are the GL FX?
 Reason:   You just don't have activated them.
 Solution: Use the option '-gl_mipmap' or '-gl_trilinear' to activate